 The primary muscles and muscle groups of your legs include Quads (thighs or quadriceps), Glutes (the gluteal muscles of your butt), Hamstrings (the muscles on the backs of your legs), Adductors (inner thighs), Abductors (outer thighs) and your Calves.
 Failure to focus on any area leaves your legs underdeveloped and vulnerable.

 There may be hundreds of exercises that you can use to train powerful muscular legs.
 However, some basics should form the foundation of your program.
-If you first focus on the foundations of a solid leg workout, you will build the mass, strength, and power you desire.
+If you first focus on a solid leg workout’s foundations, you will build the mass, strength, and power you desire.
 You can then move to shape your legs and develop the added definition that a solid workout creates.

-Squats are also tough on the lungs, and cardio system, so start slowly if you are a newbie to the squat monster.
-Once you increase the weight on the bar and your rep count per set, you can see results quickly.
+Squats are also tough on the lungs and the cardio system.
+Start slowly if you are a newbie to the squat monster.
+Once you increase the bar’s weight and your rep count per set, you can see results quickly.

 Performing the Squat – Using a squat rack and the correct stance is necessary to train powerful and muscular legs to prevent lower back and knee injuries.
 When executed correctly, the squat can be an extremely safe exercise:

 - Position your upper back below the bar

 - Grip and steady the bar with your hands about the same distance apart as your feet

 - Position your feet, so they point straight ahead or toes very slightly outward.